spikeleez/platform-template-gml/README.md

 # Platform Template (Gamemaker Studio)
 A simple platform template for Gamemaker Studio 2 Developers

-Update - 15/05/2023

-+ Gummy Effect (Squish)
-+ Improved jumps (High jumps and Low jumps)
-+ Fixing the bug where when you collide with the wall the character is flickering
-+ Fix another bugs

 # What's inside the template

 + Entity System